 - The output point is not registered in the asset model, so the calculated data cannot be stored normally.

-Q: How many stream processing jobs can be created for an organization?¶
+Q: How many stream processing pipelines can be created for an organization?¶

-A: Currently, an organization can have at most 50 stream processing jobs.
+A: Currently, an organization can have at most 50 stream processing pipelines.

 Q: What preparation work is required before configuring TSDB storage policies?¶